JunlinHan/YOCO/README.md

 # You Only Cut Once (YOCO)

-YOCO is a simple method/strategy of performing augmentations, which enjoys the properties of parameter-free, easy usage, and boosting almost all augmentations for free.
+YOCO is a simple method/strategy of performing augmentations, which enjoys the properties of parameter-free, easy usage, and boosting almost all augmentations for free (negliable computation & memory cost).
 We hope our study will attract the community’s attention in revisiting how to perform data augmentations.

 [You Only Cut Once: Boosting Data Augmentation with a Single Cut](https://arxiv.org/pdf/2108.11364.pdf)<br>
 [Junlin Han](https://junlinhan.github.io/), Pengfei Fang, Weihao Li, Jie Hong, Ali Armin, [Ian Reid](https://cs.adelaide.edu.au/~ianr/), [Lars Petersson](https://people.csiro.au/P/L/Lars-Petersson), [Hongdong Li](http://users.cecs.anu.edu.au/~hongdong/)<br>